-He gave his watch a glance, 1 minute, 53 seconds, damn, he was slipping in his "old" age.
-To think, in this day and age, being almost 40 made him "old" in the cat burglar for hire circles.
+He gave his watch a glance, one minute, fifty-three seconds, damn, he was slipping in his “old” age.
+To think, in this day and age, being a mere thirty-nine made him “old” in the cat burglar for hire circles.
 Though, he guessed, being considered old in those particular circles was more a badge of honour than a negative.
-Still, a minute fifty was plenty of time to get the safe open and be gone before anyone ever knew he was here.
+Still, a minute fifty was plenty of time to get the safe open, grab the target and be gone before anyone ever knew he was here.

 He waited the five and a half seconds for the camera to pan past the arched opening to the large ballroom turned display to his left, and slid across the gap to the darkened corner on the other side.
 From there, he eased behind a very expensive vase on a pedestal and slid the small yet exceedingly expensive oil painting off the wall brackets (a shame he hadn’t been hired to pick up that one, and doubly a shame he never stole for himself) and set it aside on the floor.

 Just as his informant had told him, the safe purported to claim the object of his latest contract, a very old, very dull looking medallion, was right where it was supposed to be, with a minor hitch.
-The safe, which was supposed to be a [name of older formerly secure safe brand and model] and yet here in front of his very eyes, was a [name of very expensive very secure dial model safe].
+The safe, which was supposed to be a Gammenthaler 9516 and yet here in front of his very eyes, was a Gammenthaler 9812.
 Ah well, time for a challenge, no job was ever as easy as this one had appeared to be.
 He checked his watch again, one minute thirty four seconds left.
 It was going to be close.
-He put his ear to the safe just beside the dial, spun it quickly twice clockwise and then started slowly turning, in short order he heard the almost imperceptible thunk of the first [safe cracking lock mechanism] dropping into place, he reversed direction spun the dial around once, then again slowed right down, almost immediately the second thunk, another [safe cracking lock mechanism] dropped, and the third was done in no time flat.
+He put his ear to the safe just beside the dial, spun it quickly twice clockwise and then started slowly turning, in short order he heard the almost imperceptible click of the first drive pins settling into place, he reversed direction spun the dial around once, then again slowed right down, almost immediately the second click, another set of wheel pins matching up, and the third was done in no time flat, resulting in the glorious sound of the fence dropping out of the way, allowing the locking bolts to retract.

 Forty eight seconds to go, he swung open the safe door as quick as he dared and reached into the almost too black interior, he couldn’t feel the amulet on the inner shelf at all, so he moved the money from the bottom of the safe, up to the shelf and started feeling around the back of the safe.
 Had he been misinformed, had someone come and removed the amulet since his informant had seen in put in there?
 Had this all been a setup?
 Was he truly losing his knack?

-Then, he felt something through his [super thing, high sensitivity glove], there, in the back left corner, he tapped around the object several times just to be sure there were no wires etc. Connected to it, one surprise was enough for today.
+Then, he felt something through his super thin, high sensitivity nitrile glove, there in the back left corner, he tapped around the object several times just to be sure there were no wires etc. Connected to it, one surprise was enough for today.
 Feeling nothing, he started sliding the amulet toward the front of the safe, then, without warning, he felt was was like a mosquito bite at the very tip of his index finger, as it brushed across the top of the amulet.

-Sly quickly pulled his hand out of the safe to see what was going on, there, on the tip of his index finger, where he expected to see blood, was an ever so tiny black dot.
-'Sylvester Gauthier Bean, what has gotten into you?' he asked himself quietly.
+Sylvester quickly pulled his hand out of the safe to see what was going on, there, on the tip of his index finger, where he expected to see blood, was an ever so tiny black dot.
+‘Sylvester Gauthier Hamm, what has gotten into you?’ he asked himself quietly.
 Why was he so full of self doubt and so bloody jumpy this evening.

 His scream was cut off abruptly as the blackness covered his head, then the only remaining sound was a very slight ‘fwip’ as, in the blink of an eye, the Sylvester shaped blackness shrunk down to nothing and seemingly vanished.

-[generic guard name, cuz we don't really care] was just coming up on the private collection wing when he heard the primal scream, like a field mouse when it is picked up in the claws of a falcon and knows it's life has come to an end.
+James Stanton was just coming up on the private collection wing segment of his security patrol when he heard the primal scream, like that of a field mouse when it is picked up in the claws of a falcon and knows it’s life has come to an end.
 Though this scream was considerably louder, and far more human, though oddly not quite, than that of a field mouse.
 He quickened his pace, worried that someone had been horribly injured or killed on the grounds and that, as per usual when something went wrong, it would be attributed to him.
-Let's face it, one does not pull night guard duty on the private collection wing through exemplary service and a perfect record.
+Let’s face it, one does not pull night guard duty on the private collection wing through exemplary service and a perfect record.

-He approached the garden door of the private collection and swiped his badge through the card reader just beside the door frame, the light on the card reader went from yellow (standby) to green (pass). [generic guard name again] opened the door, and stopped.
+He approached the garden door of the private collection and swiped his badge through the card reader just beside the door frame, the light on the card reader went from yellow (standby) to green (pass).
+James opened the door, and stopped.
 No beep.
-There was no telltale beep when he opened the door, that was very odd indeed.
-In a rather unusual flash of intellect he looked up at the door sensor, and noticed the bypass shim that Sly had not had (and to be fair, likely never would have) the opportunity to remove.
-Immediately [generic guard name] thumbed the mic button on his radio "Hey [generic guard #2], I think we have a problem in the private collection wing, somebody stuck something to the door sensor, so it doesn't know when the door is opened"
+Where was the telltale beep when he opened the door?
+That was very odd indeed.
+In a rather unusual flash of intellect he looked up at the door sensor, and noticed the bypass shim that Sylvester had not had (and to be fair, likely never would have) the opportunity to remove.
+Immediately James thumbed the mic button on his radio “Hey Mike, I think we have a problem in the private collection wing, somebody stuck something to the door sensor, so it doesn’t know when the door is opened”

-"Yeah, so, that could have been anyone when the exhibit was open earlier, probably just some dumb kid lookin' for a bit of fun." [generic guard 2] replied, sounding put out that he had to be doing something other than reading the book he habitually brought with him on night shift.
+“Yeah, so, that could have been anyone when the exhibit was open earlier, probably just some dumb kid lookin’ for a bit of fun.”
+Mike replied, sounding put out that he had to be doing something other than reading the book he habitually brought with him on night shift.

-"Do you see anybody in the exhibit?
-Does anything look missing?"
-[Guard 2] responded, his impatience growing.
+“Do you see anybody in the exhibit?
+Does anything look missing?”
+Mike responded, his impatience growing.

-[guard 2] came back on the radio, "Hang on, I'm grabbing the inventory."
-The sound of shuffling papers continued over the radio while [guard 2] shuffled through the lists.
-"Looks like the safe should have [dollar amount] and one [fancy shmancey amulet name]"
+Mike came back on the radio, “Hang on, I’m grabbing the inventory.”
+The sound of shuffling papers continued over the radio while Mike shuffled through the lists.
+“Looks like the safe should have twenty-five thousand in cash and one, uh, says here, ancient Roman bulla.”
+There was the sound of typing, "Looks like that's a necklace of some sort."

-"If the marking on these bill bundles is correct, it's all here." [guard 1] said quizzically.
-"Maybe the scream I heard was whoever broke in being scared off by something, do you want to start the paperwork while I call it in?"
+“If the marking on these bill bundles is correct, it’s all here.”
+James said quizzically.
+“Maybe the scream I heard was whoever broke in being scared off by something, do you want to start the paperwork while I call it in?”

-Almost immediately [guard 2] was back on the line, "Hell no, if nothing is missing, and we have no suspect, I am not wasting the rest of my night talking to cops and filling out reports, besides [guard 1] can either of us really afford another black mark on our record?"
+Almost immediately Mike was back on the line, “Hell no, if nothing is missing, and we have no suspect, I am not wasting the rest of my night talking to cops and filling out reports, besides Jim can either of us really afford another black mark on our record?”

-"Right, so close up the safe, put the picture back, stow the bypass from the door, and we'll both say this never happened.
-Nobody was ever here, got it?" [guard 2] stated perfunctorily.
+“Right, so close up the safe, put the picture back, stow the bypass from the door, and we’ll both say this never happened.
+Nobody was ever here, got it?”
+Mike stated perfunctorily.

-Sounding apprehensive, [guard 1] responded, "As long as you are sure about this [guard 2], I can not afford my child support on minimum wage, so I can't afford to lose this job."
+Sounding apprehensive, James responded, “As long as you are sure about this Mike, I can't afford my child support on minimum wage, so I can’t afford to lose this job.”

-"You are not going to lose your job over this, trust me, if we both stick to the same story, we will be fine, just close the safe and continue your rounds already." [guard 2] growled.
+“You are not going to lose your job over this, trust me, if we both stick to the same story, we will be fine, just close the safe and continue your rounds already.”
+Mike growled.

-Without further argument, [guard 1] reached out and slid the amulet back farther into the safe (so as to not catch it in the door upon closing) the eased closed the door of the safe.
-He heard the [name of bars in a safe] clack into place.
+Without further argument, James reached out and slid the amulet back farther into the safe (so as to not catch it in the door upon closing) the eased closed the door of the safe.
+He heard the bolts in the safe thump into place.

-With that done he picked up the [expensive painting] and slid it back onto it's racking on the wall, once again hiding the safe and hopefully, hiding what had transpired that night.
+With that done he picked up the small painting and slid it back onto it’s racking on the wall, once again hiding the safe and hopefully, hiding what had transpired that night.

 "Step right up, if I can't guess your card, you double your money!"
 Vincent called out to the busy Las Vegas evening theatre district cried as they passed by.
 He had already bilked 4 marks out of a couple hundred bucks each, and he'd only been working the graft for two hours.